College Level Examination Program: Transferring credits

 CLEP administrators will send test scores to any school the student designates.
 Currently, over 2,900 colleges will accept credit earned by CLEP tests.
 However, some colleges do not accept the credit for every test that CLEP offers.

 Currently available exams

+Comparison with AP programs

+Both CLEP and AP (Advanced Placement) programs are offered by the College Board and offer students the opportunity to master introductory college-level work.
+The main difference between the two is that CLEP programs are designed to be taken without enrolling in classes, while AP exams are normally taken after completing an AP course.
+AP exams are graded in 5 grades, while CLEP exams has a score range of 20 to 80, with 50 being the recommended minimum passing score.
+There is an upper age limit of 21 for taking AP exams, while CLEP exams can be taken by people of all ages.

 Exams for U.S. military personnel and veterans

 CLEP exams are available free of charge for all qualifying United States Armed Forces personnel.
 The United States Department of Veterans Affairs also reimburses veterans for taking CLEP exams.

 Currently, for all United States Armed Forces, personnel are allowed to take one free CLEP; however, personnel that fail the chosen CLEP must pay to take it again.
 Previously, personnel could retake a CLEP as many times as possible free of charge.